The Black Woman is God: 2016 Exhibition

-The next expanded exhibition, The Black Woman is God: Reprogramming that God Code, opened with 60 artists on July 7, 2016 and ran through August 17, 2016 at SOMArts.
+The next expanded exhibition, The Black Woman is God: Reprogramming that God Code, opened with 60 artists on July 7, 2016, and ran through August 17, 2016 at SOMArts.

 Art critics called it as "timely", "organic", and "vivid".
-Sheila Bapat of Bitch wrote "The exhibit intentionally turns the historic devaluation of Black women and their contributions—social, political, economical—on its head.
-This exhibit asserts Black women’s power and beauty and does not seek to devalue any other group in the process.....
+Sheila Bapat of Bitch wrote: "The exhibit intentionally turns the historic devaluation of Black women and their contributions—social, political, economical—on its head.
+This exhibit asserts Black women’s power and beauty and does not seek to devalue any other group in the process....
 It applies pressure to the beliefs and values undergirding the laws and policies that exclude Black women’s lives from economic policymaking and their labor from economic value and protection."

 2017 Exhibition

-The next exhibition, The Black Woman is God: Divine Revolution, also curated by Karen Seneferu and Melorra Green, returned to SOMArts on July 20, 2017 and ran through August 26, 2017.
+The next exhibition, The Black Woman is God: Divine Revolution, also curated by Karen Seneferu and Melorra Green, returned to SOMArts on July 20, 2017, and ran through August 26, 2017.
 The exhibition had the work of 80 artists on view.
-SOMArts, the California Digital Library and Art Practical held a Wikipedia Edit-a-Thon on July 22 in conjunction with the exhibition "to raise the online visibility of Black women artists and challenge the gaps in art history that erase or minimize Black women’s contributions as artists, activists and social change-makers."
+SOMArts, the California Digital Library and Art Practical held a Wikipedia Edit-a-Thon on July 22 in conjunction with the exhibition "to raise the online visibility of Black women artists and challenge the gaps in art history that erase or minimize Black women's contributions as artists, activists and social change-makers."

 2018 Exhibition

-The 2018 exhibit, “The Black Woman is God: Assembly of Gods”, was held in both San Francisco and Oakland.
-It had over 80 intergenerational black women artists.
+The 2018 exhibit, The Black Woman is God: Assembly of Gods, was held in both San Francisco and Oakland.
+It had more than 80 intergenerational black women artists.